 The member of staff should write up their conversation as soon as possible on the school's CPOMs system.
 Staff should make this a matter of priority.
 The record should include the name of the member of staff; the date, and should also detail where the disclosure was made and who else was present.
-The record should be forwarded to the DSL through a CPOMS alert.
-Where there is a disclosure which indicates the child is at immediate risk then staff must report this in person to the DSL/DDSL immediately.
-A record will also need to be put on CPOMS.
+The record should be forwarded to the DSL.
+Where there is a concern for the immediate safety or well being of the pupil, staff must verbally report the disclosure to the DSL or DDSL.